Judge Coat of Arms, Family Crest and Judge Family History

 Judge Family History

 The name Judge in Ireland is derived from the Gaelic called Sept Mac an Bhreitheamhnaigh.
 The name was anglicized into a number of other forms also, including Brehon, Breheny and Brehany.
 The Sept was principally based in County Sligo where the majority of descendants can still be found.

-A Sept is an ancient Clan-like collective describing a group of persons whose immediate ancestors bore a common surname and inhabited the same territory.
+A Sept or Clan is a collective term describing a group of persons whose immediate ancestors had a common surname and all inhabited the same lands.

 |Ermine||Associated with the robes and crowns of Royal and Noble Personages|

 |Sable/Black||Denotes Constancy and sometimes Grief.|

 |The Chevron||Denotes Protection.
 Often granted as a reward to one who has achieved some Notable Enterprise|

 |Shells||Symbol of the Protection of Providence|

 Wonderful JUDGE Gifts For Every OccasionShow Off Your Heritage With Our Range Of

 For a Limited Time We Are Offering Free Delivery.